experientials/ziloo/Hardware/UCM_iMX8_PIN_ALLOCATIONS.md

 The mapping is also captured in [Hookups](./datasheets/i.MX8/ucm-imx8plus_p1_p2_hookups.pdf)

+### M7 system mastering

+The M7 core can interface and upgrade parts of the system

+- USB 2.0 to M.2 modules for BLE/WiFi access
+- UART1/UART3 for uploading firmware to MSP430 Expanders
+- Using picoprobe debugging the MSP430 Expanders
+- UART2 for accessing LPWAN/BLE on M.2 modules
+-

 ### P1 function allocation

 | Misc   | PX pin  | Pad connected       | Functionality     |